 In the court case referred to above Nets opposed Yourpay’s use of the DanKort logo.
 Yourpay provides payment solutions.
 Yourpay facilitates payments with many different kinds of credit and debit cards but not DanKort, as it has not entered into any agreement with Nets regarding the facilitation and use of the DanKort.
 Dispite the fact that Yourpay does not facilitate payments with DanKort, the logo is used on the homepage of Yourpay together with the Visa card logo.

-After having received a ceased and desist letter from Nets (which included an invitation to enter into an agreement with Nets regarding the facilitation and use of DanKort), Yourpay chose to create its own unauthorized combination logo of the Visa and DanKort logo that looked as follows:
+After having received a ceased and desist letter from Nets, Yourpay chose to use an unauthorized combination logo of the Visa and DanKort logo that looked as follows:

 Also after Yourpay had put the unauthorized combination logo into use, Nets still considered the unauthorized combination logo to infringe their earlier rights to the DanKort logo.
 Additionally, Nets claimed reputation of its earlier right to the Dankort logo.
 The fact that both Nets and Yourpay provide financial services was claimed by Nets to be an aggravating element.

 In its decision the Court found that both the use of the logo which is identical to the earlier trademark right to DanKort logo owned by Nets and the unauthorized combination logo invented by Yourpay constituted violations of Nets trademark right to the DanKort logo, as Yourpay’s use of either logo was done for purposes of promoting the financial services of Yourpay and not, as claimed by Yourpay, solely for information purposes.
 Thus Yourpay violated the Danish equivalent of Article 10 TM Directive.